5T33Z0/Clover-Crate/ACPI/README.md

 ![Bildschirmfoto 2021-05-16 um 08 28 35](https://user-images.githubusercontent.com/76865553/135732583-c8d61605-03af-4b78-a4db-4df9d1e68d56.png)

 In this array, you can list tables which should be discarded from loading.
 These include various table signatures, such as `DMAR`, which is often dropped because macOS does not like `VT-d` technology.
-Other tables to drop would would be `MATS` (fixes issues with High Sierra) or `MCFG` because by specifying a MacBookPro or MacMini model, we get severe brakes.
+Other tables to drop would be `MATS` (fixes issues with High Sierra) or `MCFG` because by specifying a MacBookPro or MacMini model, we get severe brakes.
 A better method has already been developed (see `FixMCFG`)

 ## DisabledAML